djradon/public-notes/prdct.atomic-data.md

 ## Thoughts

+- requiring resolvable properties and emphasizing resolvable URLs seems limiting.
 - not being able to use common namespace:terms is kinda sad. you could adopt a no-modification- (or -restriction?-) -of-existing classes and properties
 - giving up "anyone can say anything about anyone" is too much.
+  - i.e., "Atomic only allows those who control a resource's subject URL endpoint to edit the data.
+This means that you can't add triples about something that you don't control."
 - requiring online-ness and lookups for parsing is too troubling.
 - it is true that minting IRIs is troublesome.